top of page

 Replicate Project Setup for Many Environments

-To run the existing project, you just simply have to run the following command in the terminal window:
+To run the existing project, you just simply run the following command in a terminal window:

 pulumi up